Coat Colors in Boxers and the ABC

 X-rays are definitively diagnostic and will show evidence of abnormal joint laxity.
 Treatment is aimed at relieving symptoms of pain and includes drug therapy and/or surgery.
 Hip dysplasia is thought to be hereditary, but other factors such as diet and conditioning cannot be ruled out.
 Dogs older than 2 years can have their x-rays evaluated and may be registered free of the disease by the Orthopedic Foundation for Animals (OFA) in Columbia, Missouri (www.offa.org).

-This condition may be caused by thyroid tumors or a primary malfunction of the thyroid itself.
+This condition may be caused by an auto immune condition or tumors, among other causes.
 The deficient thyroid may have an effect on many organ systems, including the heart.
 Symptoms may include excessive hair thinning, obesity, anemia, infertility, and lethargy.
 Diagnosis is confirmed by a complete thyroid panel blood test.
 Oral doses of thyroid hormones will alleviate most symptoms and will probably need to be given for the duration of the dog's life.
 Luckily, thyroid therapy is relatively inexpensive and effective.

 Remember, many Boxers can and do live long and healthy lives.
 Nonetheless, it is important for owners to be alert to ills that may befall their beloved pets, so as to institute treatment as soon as possible and/or wise.
 Your veterinarian is your best ally, and it is important to choose a practitioner that has a good knowledge of any breed-specific ailments that may be encountered.